Examination of voluntary motor skills of the fingers. G

 1. Opening and closing the mouth.

-2. Mouth half open, open wide, close.
+2. Mouth half open, wide open, close.

 3. Imitation of chewing movements.

-4. Alternate puffing of the cheeks.
+4. Alternate puffing of cheeks.

 5. Cheek retraction.